Saray Mulk Khanum: Clavijo's account of the Empress

 Although the Spanish ambassador, Ruy Gonzáles de Clavijo, probably did not intend it, his description of "Cano" (The Great Khanum), Timur's chief wife, as she entered the great pavilion serves as a potent metaphor for much that he witnessed during his sojourn in Samarkand, the capital of Timurid Empire, between 8 September and 20 November 1404.
-As the ambassador of Henry III of Castile, Clavijo enjoyed great generous access to the life and ceremony of the Timurid imperial court and left one of the most detailed and lengthy accounts of their settings.
+As the ambassador of Henry III of Castile, Clavijo enjoyed generous access to the life and ceremony of the Timurid imperial court and left one of the most detailed and lengthy accounts of their settings.
 "Cano" identifiable as Empress Saray, had come to join her husband, Timur, for a great feast, one of the several arranged at the Khan-i-Gil (lit.
 Mine of clay) meadow located outside Samarkand.

 Clavijo offers an expanded description of Saray's procession into the pavilion and of what she was wearing.
 Joined by fifteen servants to carry her train, eunuchs, and a male servant carrying a "shade" (sombra), Saray Mulk Khanum was dressed in red silk, her face covered by a white veil.
 She wore a complex headdress, fashioned from red fabric ornamented with pearls, rubies, turquoise, feathers, and held together with gold wire.

-Clavijo estimated about 300 hundred attendants making up her royal suite.
+Clavijo estimated about 300 attendants making up her royal suite.
 Her doubly screened face — one screen a cloth veil, the other a thick layer of applied make-up — concealed her true identity.
 The face that dimly showed beneath her veil was so thickly covered with white lead to protect from the Sun, that it looked as if it were made of paper.

 Patron of education

 One of the most important buildings of the late 14th century in Samarkand was the Khanum madrasa, opposite the great mosque of Timur.
 The madrasa was commissioned by Empress Saray in c.
 1397 as she was interested in patronizing education and was built by her orders at the capital of the Timurid Empire: Samarkand.
 Saray had commissioned many other buildings, but only the Khanum madrasa foundations remain to this day.
-Timur named one of the largest mosques ever conducted (1399-1404) in honour of his wife, Bibi Khanum (Saray).
-However, the Bibi Khanym Mosque was actually commissioned by Saray.